A Place for Mom

 Samsung Galaxy Tab A

-Features: Weighing in at less than one pound with an 8-inch screen, the Galaxy Tab A is portable and light.
-Front- and rear-facing cameras allow seniors to record videos and take high-quality photos, as well as Skype or Zoom with family and friends.
-A 13-hour battery life means your aging relative won’t have to worry about finding an outlet while streaming movies on the high-resolution screen.
+Features: Weighing less than one pound with an 8-inch screen, the Galaxy Tab A is portable and light.
+Front- and rear-facing cameras allow seniors to record videos, take high-quality photos, and video chat with family and friends.
+A 13-hour battery life means your aging relative won’t have to worry about finding an outlet while streaming movies on the high-resolution screen.[04]

 Why it’s good for seniors: Samsung tablets have an optional “easy mode” to simplify user experience and help tech-averse seniors learn to operate the device.
 It’s also highly adjustable, with controlled text size, contrast, and magnifying features.
 Unlike some devices, the Samsung Galaxy has full access to the Google Play app store, meaning you can download any apps your relative would enjoy — and processing speeds allow the device to run up to six apps simultaneously without slowing down.

-Cost: The Samsung Galaxy Tab Avaries in cost by model, and may come at a discount if purchased with a data plan.
-The base model is currently available online for $149.99.
+Cost: The Samsung Galaxy Tab A varies in cost by model, and may come at a discount if purchased with a data plan.
+The base model is currently available online for $229.99.[04]

 Apple iPad 10.2